-- Download as PDF --

 Instead, millions of people are living lives blighted by chronic illness.
 But the solution is now at hand.

-Other Living Systems Applications
+Other Intelligent Systems Applications

 This is also a hub leading on to a network of interrelated websites, each tackling a different topic or aspect, but all sharing the common thread of systems science.
 The solutions to the problems humanity faces in the world today are both individual and collective in their application, both medical and inter-personal.

 Hence the simultaneous focus and wide scope of this website.
-Health issues are the core theme and anchor – the flavour of most of this website – but then we also allow ourselves to venture into other aspects of the Living Systems Revolution.
+Health issues are the core theme and anchor – the flavour of most of this website – but then we also allow ourselves to venture into other aspects of the Intelligent Systems Revolution.

 That includes a humanitarian think tank we have founded, called The Wisdom Foundation, with an arm – “Brave New Horizons” – that is focused on scientific innovation.
 These were established on the basis of the systems ideas portrayed throughout this website.
 A range of medical and other projects are already underway, aimed at hastening the transformation of modern civilization. [more about this]